Ivanderkelen/website-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a climate scientist, interested in water on land and the interactions between freshwater, human management and climate change.
+I'm a climate scientist, interested in the intersection of climate modelling, extreme events, climate change impacts, water resources, adaptation and nature-based solutions.

 In my research, I employ modelling techniques, ranging from the [Community Earth System Model](https://www.cesm.ucar.edu/), the land model [Community Terrestrial Systems Model](https://www.cesm.ucar.edu/models/cesm2/land/), the river-routing model mizuRoute to impact models from the [ISIMIP project](https://www.isimip.org/).

+At my current postdoctoral position at the [Wyss Academy for Nature at the University of Bern](https://www.wyssacademy.org/) and the [Oeschger Center for Climate Chqnge Research](https://www.oeschger.unibe.ch/), I study the potential hydrological co-benefits of nature-based approaches, which play a key role in climate mitigation and adaptation.
+My research focuses on investigating the hydrological impact of conservation and restoration projects, and whether such projects can be used to restore the water balance.

-I obtained my PhD at the [Department of Hydrology and Hydraulic Engineering](http://www.hydr.vub.ac.be/), Vrije Universiteit Brussel, funded by a personal PhD fellowship from the Research Foundation Flanders ([FWO](https://www.fwo.be/en/)), in which I investigated the role of reservoirs in a changing climate.
+I obtained my PhD at the [Department of Hydrology and Hydraulic Engineering](https://www.hydr.vub.be/), Vrije Universiteit Brussel, funded by a personal PhD fellowship from the Research Foundation Flanders ([FWO](https://www.fwo.be/en/)), in which I investigated the role of reservoirs in a changing climate.

 {{< icon name="download" pack="fas" >}} You can find the PhD thesis {{< staticref "uploads/Vanderkelen_Inne_PhD_Thesis.pdf" "newtab" >}} here{{< /staticref >}}.